coderamen666/srd-v3.5-md/spells/magic-overview.md

 ### Choosing a Spell

 First you must choose which spell to cast.
-If you're a cleric, druid, experienced paladin, experienced ranger, or wizard, you select from among spells prepared earlier in the day and not yet cast (see Preparing Wizard Spells and Preparing Divine Spells).
+If you’re a cleric, druid, experienced paladin, experienced ranger, or wizard, you select from among spells prepared earlier in the day and not yet cast (see Preparing Wizard Spells and Preparing Divine Spells).

-If you're a bard or sorcerer, you can select any spell you know, provided you are capable of casting spells of that level or higher.
+If you’re a bard or sorcerer, you can select any spell you know, provided you are capable of casting spells of that level or higher.

 To cast a spell, you must be able to speak (if the spell has a verbal